xnor-gate/shibboleth_bot/README.md

 ### Adding the bot to your server

-You can have this bot run on any Discord server that you manage.
-This can be done solely through Discord; it doesn't require running any code.

-1. Add the bot to your server using [this link](https://discord.com/api/oauth2/authorize?client_id=696541868548423782&permissions=268446720&scope=bot).
+You can add this bot to any Discord server that you manage.
+This is done solely through Discord's interface; it doesn't require running any code.
+Add the bot to your server using [this link](https://discord.com/api/oauth2/authorize?client_id=696541868548423782&permissions=268446720&scope=bot).
-2. Poke the maintainer of this repository to restart the bot, after which it will appear in your server.
-(In the future this might be automated.)

-The rest of these are optional.
+You can optionally do these:

-3. To restrict the bot to a specific channel or channels, for each channel you *don't* want it in, go to its channel permissions, add the Shibboleth role as a new permissions category, and remove its "Read Messages" permission.
-(Unfortunately [Discord doesn't seem to provide a better way](https://support.discord.com/hc/en-us/community/posts/360045778711-Restrict-bots-to-certain-channels-#:~:text=At%20the%20moment%2C%20the%20only,the%20more%20tedious%20it%20becomes.).)
+- To restrict the bot to a specific channel or channels, for each channel you *don't* want it in, go to its channel permissions, add the Shibboleth role as a new permissions category, and remove its "Read Messages" permission.
+(Unfortunately [Discord doesn't seem to provide a more scalable way to do this](https://support.discord.com/hc/en-us/community/posts/360045778711-Restrict-bots-to-certain-channels-#:~:text=At%20the%20moment%2C%20the%20only,the%20more%20tedious%20it%20becomes.).)
 If your channel permissions are synced with a category, you can change permissions for that category to affect all its channels.
-4. If you want a visible role to mark who is playing, create a role named `Playing Shibboleth`.
-Put it lower down than the bot's Shibboleth role.
+- If you want a visible role to mark who is playing, create a role named `Playing Shibboleth`.
+Put it lower than the bot's Shibboleth role in the role list.
-5. If you want a role people can use to ping other about games, create a role named `Notify of Shibboleth Games`.
-Put it lower down than the bot's Shibboleth role.
+- If you want a role people can use to ping other about games, create a role named `Notify of Shibboleth Games`.
+Put it lower than the bot's Shibboleth role in the role list.
 Users can do `!notify` and `!unnotify` to get or remove this role, but the bot won't be ping it automatically.

-The bot uses the following permissions by default.
-If you don't want them, you can remove them when adding the bot.
-You can also change them later via the permissions of the "Shibboleth" role, or remove them from specific channels.
+The bot asks for the following permissions when you add it.
+You can uncheck them, or later change them via the permissions of the "Shibboleth" role or permissions for specific channels.
+You'll need Send Messages and View Channels (Read Messages) in a channel for the bot to function there.

-* Send messages
+* Send Messages
 * View Channels (aka Read Messages)
-* Manage roles (optional: to handle `Playing Shibboleth` and `Notify of Shibboleth Games` roles if they exist)
+* Manage Roles (optional: to handle `Playing Shibboleth` and `Notify of Shibboleth Games` roles if they exist)
 * Manage Messages (optional: to pin the word list each round for easy access)

 ### Forking this code